zohargolan/Simple3dPrint/README.md

 | -P       | Direct print through serial port  |

 #### SD Card List
-Prints the list of gcode files in the printer's SD card
+Prints the list of gcode files in the printer's SD card.<br>
 Ex: Simple3dPrint COM5 -SL

 #### SD Card Upload
 Uploads a file to the printer's SD card.
 It takes an optional destination filename.
-Not adding the destination filename will override the contents of model.gco with the new file.
+Not adding the destination filename will override the contents of model.gco with the new file.<br>
 Ex: Simple3dPrint COM5 -SU test_Model_1234.gcode

-Adding the optional destination filename will save the file to the destination file.
+Adding the optional destination filename will save the file to the destination file.<br>
 Ex: Simple3dPrint COM5 -SU test_Model_1234.gcode test.gco

 #### SD Card Upload and Print
 Uploads a file to the printer's SD card to model.gco by default and the destination file if a filename is provided.
-After upload it starts the print from the printer's SD card and exits, continuing the print without host intervention.
+After upload it starts the print from the printer's SD card and exits, continuing the print without host intervention.<br>
 Ex: Simple3dPrint COM5 -SUP test_Model_1234.gcode test.gco

 #### SD Card Print Only
-Starts a print of the provided file which is already located in the the printer's SD card The printer continues the print without host intervention.
+Starts a print of the provided file which is already located in the the printer's SD card.
+The printer continues the print without host intervention.<br>
 Ex: Simple3dPrint COM5 -SP test.gco

 #### Direct Print Through Serial Port
-Start a print of the source file which is on the host PC directly controlling the printer via the serial communication port.
+Start a print of the source file which is on the host PC directly controlling the printer via the serial communication port.<br>
 Ex: Simple3dPrint COM5 -P test_Model_1234.gcode